smileservices/dev_blogpposts/DJANGO/images.md

 ```

 ### Example implementation of VersatileImageField for production
-- delete all produced images sets with post_delete signal
+- Delete all produced images sets with post_delete signal
-- create thumbs each time we save/update the image
+- Create thumbs each time we save/update the image
-- use VERSATILEIMAGEFIELD_RENDITION_KEY_SETS for specifying how we create the thumbnails
+- Use VERSATILEIMAGEFIELD_RENDITION_KEY_SETS for specifying how we create the thumbnails

 ```python